CityWideMC/AdminCommands/README.md

   </p>

 # About the project
-CityStom-ExampleExtension is an example extension that uses CityStom library.
+AdminCommands is an extension for minestom that adds necessary admin commands.